 If you are desperately trying to understand what you had typed wrong and why Vue js console log is not working, calm down.
-Console log can be used in Vue js application, however it is disabled.
+Console log can be used in Vue js application, however, it is disabled.

 However, if you find the feature of console handy during the development (well yeah, it is handy), you can always enable it.
 Just be cautious and don’t forget to disable it when shipping your app to the world.
 What would be worse is delivering your application with a console log statement left in the code.

-TIP: If you don’t need console log specifically, you can remove the burden of configuration and use the window.console.log() instead.
+TIP: If you don’t need a console log specifically, you can remove the burden of configuration and use the window.console.log() instead.

-First, let’s talk why console log can’t be used in Vue js applications by default.
+First, let’s talk about why the console log can’t be used in Vue js applications by default.
 The reason for this is Eslint.
 If you are not familiar with Eslint, don’t spin your head about it.
 All you need to know that it is a static code analysis tool for identifying problematic patterns.

-If you had created Vue project with CLI, you have Eslint as one of the dependencies.
+If you had created a Vue project with CLI, you have Eslint as one of the dependencies.
 The only step that has to be implemented is to change the configurations of Eslint in the file that might sound familiar to you – it’s package.json.

 You can solve this problem easily by adding an additional line of configurations in the package.json file.
 Open the file and search for the eslintConfig.
-The json part should look like this:
+The JSON part should look like this:

 Pay attention to the line that starts with “rules”.
 This is where all the magic will happen.
-Inside the curly braces of the “rules”, insert a new role – a one that will let you to use the console log function:
+Inside the curly braces of the “rules”, insert a new role – a one that will let you use the console log function:

 Now save the file and reload the “npm run serve” in order your changes to take effect.
 Now you should able to use console log with Vue.js!